segyong56/Cog_Com/README.md

-# cognition program for therapist
+# Cognition Program for Therapist